theabolton/abcdb/docs/project_description.rst

 the hood".
 The pieces of ABCdb that I have written are:

   * The ABCdb Django application, including all models, views, forms, and templates
+  * Client-side JavaScript for generating graphs and charts using D3
   * An ABC parser (described in detail below)
   * A parse-tree visitor which reconstitutes parsed ABC in canonical form, for de-duplication purposes